Huotes/CommitMaker/README.md

 There are no such things as tornados.
 Chuck Norris just hates trailer parks.

 Chuck Norris writes code that optimizes itself.

+Chuck Norris once sued Burger King after they refused to put razor wire in his Whopper Jr, insisting that that actually is 'his' way.